Searching Filenames

 • ntfs - uses raw NTFS parsing to access low level files

-• reg or registry - uses OS APIs to access the windows registry
+• registry - uses OS APIs to access the windows registry

-When no accessor is specified, Velociraptor uses an automatic accessor: It uses the file accessor to attempt to read file using the OS APIs, but if the file is locked, Velociraptor automatically falls back to the ntfs accessor in order to read the file from raw disk clusters.
+When no accessor is specified, Velociraptor uses an automatic accessor (called auto): On Windows, the auto accessor uses the file accessor to attempt to read the file using the OS APIs, but if the file is locked (or it received permission denied errors), Velociraptor automatically falls back to the ntfs accessor in order to read the file from raw disk clusters.
+This allows Velociraptor to transparently bypass any OS level restrictions on reading files (such as filesystem permissions or some filter drivers that block access to files based on other rules - sometimes found in local security software).

 The registry accessor